raspberrypilearning/cd-intermediate-html-css-sushi/en/step_8.md

 ## See the code on other websites!

+**Note:** To complete this step, you need use one of these web browsers: Chrome, Firefox, or Internet Explorer/Edge.
+If you don't have access to one of them, you can just continue on to the next card.

-On this card you'll learn how to sneak a peek at the code on any website using the **inspector tool**, and you'll also find out how to make some changes that only you can see!
+On this card you'll learn how to sneak a peek at the code of any website using the **inspector tool**, and you'll also find out how to make some changes that only you can see!

 + Before you start, make sure your project is saved.
 Then refresh your website by clicking the refresh icon in your browser.